 If you wish to require an entire class to come in for an assignment, there are a few things you must take into account before doing so:

-You must let the Writing Center know as early as possible so we can plan ahead.
+Please let the Writing Center know as early as possible so we can plan ahead.

 If you require confirmation that a student attended a session, your students should ask for a Tutoring Verification Form, which will serve as evidence that they attended a tutoring session.
+(Since we document all appointment types, we can also send you an email with a list of all who attended a session).

 If a student comes for a required session and is unwilling to actively participate in the session, she/he may be asked to leave without a signed form.